-5. Conventions.
+6. Conventions.
 The following conventions are used for selected one-year periods.
 When a new Budget is released then all years advance by one.

-- BY = Budget Year (the fiscal year of the Budget to be released next) = FY20 - BY-1 = the fiscal year of the most recently released Budget = FY19 - BY-2 = 2 yrs before BY = the fiscal year of the current fiscal year = FY18 - BY+1 to BY+4 = FY21 to FY24
+BY = Budget Year (the fiscal year of the Budget to be released next) = FY22 BY-1 = the fiscal year of the most recently released Budget = FY21 BY-2 = 2 years before BY = the fiscal year of the current fiscal year = FY20 BY+1 to BY+4 = FY23 to FY26

-6. General Guidance.
-Work packages and the management of those work packages over time will be the basis for Annual Budget Development, making Annual Allocation Strategy funding decisions and developing an Allocation Plan for emergency work.
-Development and communication of complete, accurate information on capabilities is an important part of budget development and defense.
-Capability information assists in the formulation of budget recommendations that use funding effectively and efficiently, and assists the Appropriations Committees of Congress in their decisions on allocations of funding.
+7. General Guidance.
+Work packages and the management of those work packages over time will be the basis for Annual Budget Development, Annual Allocation Strategy funding decisions and developing an Allocation Plan for emergency work.
+Work packages should be as closely aligned with how USACE receives and plans to execute the funds in the designated program years for which this guidance is applicable (i.e.

+allocation strategy for FY21 and budget development for FY22).
+Development and communication of complete, accurate information on capabilities is an important part of program development and defense.
+Capability information assists in the formulation of program recommendations that use funding effectively and efficiently, and assists the Appropriations Committees of Congress in their decisions on allocations of funding.
 Capabilities also are of interest to non-Federal entities, who use them to help establish their own annual program recommendations.
-Therefore, providing realistic, defensible estimates of capabilities is an important responsibility of the U.S. Army Corps of Engineers during budget and allocation plan development and defense.
+Therefore, providing realistic, defensible estimates of capabilities is an important responsibility of the U.S. Army Corps of Engineers during program development and defense.
+All work packages will be entered to the nearest \$1,000.
+No work package will have a value less than \$1,000.